Acrux: Stellar properties

 The two components, α1 and α2 Crucis, are separated by 4 arcseconds. α1 is magnitude 1.40 and α2 is magnitude 2.09, both early class B stars, with surface temperatures of about 28,000 and 26000 K, respectively.
 Their luminosities are 25,000 and 16,000 times that of the Sun. α1 and α2 orbit over such a long period that motion is only barely seen.
-From their minimum separation of 430 astronomical units, the period is estimated to be around 1,500 years.
+From their minimum separation of 430 astronomical units, the period is estimated to be around 1,300 years.

 α1 is itself a spectroscopic binary star, with its components thought to be around 14 and 10 times the mass of the Sun and orbiting in only 76 days at a separation of about 1 AU.
-The masses of α2 and the brighter component α1 suggest that the stars will someday explode as supernovae.
+The masses of α2 and the brighter component of α1 suggest that the stars will someday expand into blue and red supergiants (similar to Betelgeuse and Antares) before exploding as supernovae.
 Component Ab may perform electron capture in the degenerate O+Ne+Mg core and trigger a supernova explosion, otherwise it will become a massive white dwarf.

 Photometry with the TESS satellite has shown that one of the stars in the α Crucis system is a β Cephei variable, although α1 and α2 Crucis are too close for TESS to resolve and determine which one is the pulsator.

 Rizzuto and colleagues determined in 2011 that the α Crucis system was 66% likely to be a member of the Lower Centaurus–Crux sub-group of the Scorpius–Centaurus association.
 It was not previously seen to be a member of the group.
+A bow shock is present around α Crucis, and is visible in the infrared spectrum, but is not aligned with α Crucis; the bow shock likely formed from large-scale motions in the interstellar matter.

 The cooler, less-luminous B-class star HR 4729 (HD 108250) lies 90 arcseconds away from triple star system α Crucis and shares its motion through space, suggesting it may be gravitationally bound to it, and it is therefore generally assumed to be physically associated.
-It is itself a spectroscopic binary system, sometimes catalogued as component C (Acrux C) of the Acrux multiple system.
-Another fainter visual companion listed as component D or Acrux D. A further seven faint stars are also listed as companions out to a distance of about two arc-minutes.
+It is itself a spectroscopic binary system, sometimes catalogued as component C (α Cru C) of the Acrux multiple system.
+Another fainter visual companion listed as component D or α Cru D. A further seven faint stars are also listed as companions out to a distance of about two arc-minutes.

 On 2 October 2008, the Cassini–Huygens spacecraft resolved three of the components (A, B and C) of the multiple star system as Saturn's disk occulted it.